3924 pages, 2016

 Using the order of natural numbers for indexation and arrangement of contents, and an Oxford English Dictionary as a source of word definitions, the book encompasses 47.152 indexed words and more then 2 million processed words overall.
 Therefore, in order to explain the first 8 words, 47.144 other words needed to be explained as well.
 Spiral or causal arrangements of the contents means the book can be seen as a self-contained world where every point is intrinsically connected to every other.

-[software development] Jan-Kees van Kampen is an artist, composer and programmer who’s work focuses on sound wave asa the source of a dynamical system.
+[software architecture & development] Jan-Kees van Kampen is an artist, composer and programmer who’s work focuses on sound wave asa the source of a dynamical system.
 He is interested in procedural creativity, physical phenomena and human bias.
 A member of the Schreck Ensemble for electro-acoustic music, and Powerbooks Unplugged (a networked live-coding band), he is also teaching at the Sandberg Institute in Amsterdam and the Institute fur Medien und Music (RHS) in Dusseldorf.

 [assistance in print preparation] Gabor Kerekes